College | November 4, 2022 | Prima Bhakyapaibul

 If you’re having trouble paying back your student loans, there may be alternative options.
 Depending on your loan servicer, you may have options to temporarily lower or pause your loans.

 Keep in mind that federal student loans and private student loans each have different repayment options.
-Federal student loans offer temporary relief options and programs for special situations.
+If you qualify, federal student loans offer income-based repayment plans, temporary relief options, and programs for special situations.
 For private student loans, contact your loan servicer to know exactly what your options are.

 Remember that student loans are not all the same.
 Stay on top of your student loans to keep your personal finances in check.